krulllab/COSDD/README.md

 The function should return images as a numpy array.

 ### Tutorial notebooks
-This repository contains three tutorial notebooks, training.ipynb, prediction.ipynb and generation.ipynb.
+This repository contains three tutorial notebooks, 1-training.ipynb, 2-prediction.ipynb and 3-generation.ipynb.
 They will walk through training a model using an example dataset, using the trained model to denoise the example dataset, and using the trained model to generate entirely new images from nothing.

 ### Command line interface